Image of picture line

 [Party X]

-[Name of verifying party] has verified and confirms that these SBLC credits represent soy cultivated on land that was not converted nor deforested in the last 20 years.
+[Name of verifying party] has verified in conformity with the minumum requirements indicated in tghe Nevedi SBLC guidelines 2025 - annex 3 that these SBLC credits represent soy cultivated on land that was not converted nor deforested in the last 20 years.
 This was verified through analysis of satellite data.
 This means that the land used on these farms was already farmed land in [month year]

 Volume sold covered by this statement: